Parallel-86/Address-book-management-system/README.md

 An address book management system

 Login Page:
-Can realize administrator login or user login and user resgistration.
+Can realize administrator login or user login and user registration.

 The User Page:
 User login and registration can be realized,and the user can also modify the information and query by name(fuzzy search).The user can see information about everyone in the